 Public Safety officers are on duty 24 hours a day and will come immediately to your location.
-Response to an incident may also involve other campus personnel, such as Student Development in an incident of violence; the Counseling Center in the case of a sexual assault; and/or an outside police agency or other agencies if an incident requires specialized abilities outside the realm of campus security.
+Response to an incident may also involve other campus personnel, such as Student Development in an incident of violence, the Counseling Center in the case of a sexual assault, and/or an outside police agency or other agencies if an incident requires specialized abilities outside the realm of campus security.
 If assistance is required from the St. Charles City Police Department or the St. Charles Fire Department, a campus security officer will contact the appropriate unit.
-All incident reports (criminal or policy violations) are forwarded to the Dean of Students for review.
+All incident reports (criminal or policy violations) are forwarded to the dean of students or director of residential life for review.